m8nscape/lunaticvibes/README.md

 Lunatic Vibes is a rhythm game that plays community-made charts in BMS format.

 The project is basically a rewritten version of the Lunatic Rave 2 (beta3 100201).
-Some useful functions will be added in the future as well.
+For compatibility list, check out [the wiki](https://github.com/yaasdf/lunaticvibes/wiki/LR2-Function-Compatibility).

 The project is still in development stage.
 Please do not expect a bug-free experience.
 Feel free to open issues.